Creating A Virtual Tea Party

 How to create a free Zoom account:

-- Step 2.
+Step 2.
 Enter your email.
-Any email will do.
-It doesn’t have to be a work email.
+Any email will do. <Pro tip: It doesn’t have to be a work email.>

-- Step 3.
-Check that your email is correct, then click <Confirm>.
+Step 3.
+Check to make sure your email is correct, then click <Confirm>.

-Here are some advanced Zoom hacks to help you make Virtual tea party hosting easy-peasey.
-Set it and forget it!
+Here are some advanced Zoom hacks to help make your Virtual tea party hosting easy-peasy.
+Set it once and forget it!

-- Step 5.
+Step 4.
 Uncheck the PASSCODE box.
-Leave the WAITING ROOM enabled.
+Enable WAITING ROOM.

-*** Now, here is the best part of doing it this way: This is the ONLY link you will need for all future Virtual Tea Parties, even though the parties are held on different dates and times.
-Same party link!
-Awesome, right? ***
+Here’s the best part of setting up your virtual gatherings this way: This is the ONLY link you will need for all future Virtual Tea Parties!
+So even though you may want to change the date and time of the parties, the link stays the same!
+Awesome, right?

 Think of this link as your dedicated Virtual Tea Party Room!